8liam/flashcard/README.md

   <li>User-Friendly FlashCard Creation</li>
   <li>FlashCards Saved to Local Storage</li>
   <li>Traversal through FlashCards.</li>
-  <li>Button to turnover card, for users not familiar with the idea of clicking the card.<li>
+  <li>Button to turnover card, for users not familiar with the idea of clicking the card.</li>
 <li>Ability to Edit Existing FlashCards and Add/Remove Questions.</li>
 </ul>

 <h3>Planned Features</h3>